-1.3.1.7 Risk Reducing Measures
+1.2.7 Risk-Reducing Measures

-If the risk linked to a scenario falls into the non-acceptable zone, it must be reduced by appropriate risk-reducing measures.
+If the risk linked to a scenario falls into the unacceptable field, it must be reduced by appropriate risk-reducing measures.
 These are usually classified following two viewpoints, the action level and the action mode.
 The action level can be elimination of the hazard, risk prevention, or mitigation of the consequences.
-For the action mode, different means can be used: technical measures that do not require any human intervention, or organizational measures that require human intervention and are accompanied by procedural measures defining the operating mode of the measure.
+For the action mode, different means can be used: technical measures that do not require any human intervention or organizational measures that require human intervention and are accompanied by procedural measures defining the operating mode of the measure.
 Some examples are given in Table 1.6.